Get the Latest Copy of our Constitution Below

 Article 13.3: A copy of all amendment of Constitution will be submitted to the Commissioner of INLAND REVENUE.

 Article 13.4: The Constitution can be changed by resolution.
 The resolution has to be agreed upon a passed by no less than 2/3 Members/Partners who are at the Annual General Meeting or Special Meeting.
 Members/Partners must vote at the Meeting to change the Constitution.

-Article 13.5: The 2/3 Members/Partners shall be present at the AGM before decision to change Constitution is taken.
-Any AGM may vote upon such a motion if the details of the changes are set out in the notice referred in this Constitution.
+Article 13.5: The 2/3 Members/Partners shall be present at the AGM before the decision to change Constitution is taken.
+Any AGM may vote upon such a motion if the details of the changes are set out in the notice referred to in this Constitution.
 Regional and National can submit electronically their votes.

 Article 13.6: A written note must go out not less than fourteen (14) days before the meeting at which the change to this Constitution are going to be proposed.
 The notice must indicate the proposed change to the Constitution that will be discussed at the meeting.

-Article 13.7: No amendment may be made which would have effect of making Christians for Peace in Africa to end to exist.
+Article 13.7: No amendment may be made which would have the effect of making Christians for Peace in Africa to end to exist.